onejeuu/sc-file/docs/source/api/usage/handlers.rst

 A decoder reads one binary format into content.
 An encoder writes compatible content into another binary format.
 Content is the shared representation between them.
-This separation allows decoded content to be inspected or passed to any compatible encoder without reading the source again.
+This separation lets content be inspected, changed, or encoded independently of its source.

 Handlers